derheyne/awesome-laravel/README.md

   ```
   composer require --dev barryvdh/laravel-ide-helper
   ```
+* **[Tinkerwell](https://tinkerwell.app)** (29.99 €, [d](https://beyondco.de/docs/tinkerwell/getting-started/about)) is a simple yet powerful desktop application that allows you to run PHP code and quickly try out new ideas – all within the context of your application.
 * **[Ray](https://github.com/spatie/ray)** (~300 stars, [w](https://myray.app), [d](https://spatie.be/docs/ray)) Debug with Ray to fix problems faster in Laravel apps.
   *
   ```